Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 ## Dealing With Complex Tests

-If however you need to implement a more complex test that can't be implemented as a global or inlined test and requires multiple state changing calls you can use the `stateless` modifier which reverts all state changes after the function call:
+If however you need to implement a more complex test that can't be implemented as a global test and requires state changing calls that would don't use the raw value passed in by the fuzzer, you can use the `stateless` modifier which reverts all state changes after the function call:

 ```javascript
     modifier stateless() {